lupyuen/lupyuen.github.io/src/ci6.md

 }
 ```

-Finally we see the full picture, closing the loop with NuttX Repo, NuttX Build Farm, NuttX Dashboard and NuttX Build History!
+Finally we see the whole picture, closing the loop with NuttX Repo, NuttX Build Farm, NuttX Dashboard and NuttX Build History!

 [(How we __Ingest Build Logs__)](https://lupyuen.github.io/articles/ci4#ingest-the-build-logs)